Guneev9/myBlog/content/post/state/index.md

     return lemma_words
 ```

-Now, at the end remove the stop words since they don't make any sense.
+Now, we remove the stop words since they don't make any sense.
 I have added some stop words after looking at the tokens to the default stop words list.

 ```{python}